-In comparison mode (see Chapter 6) the dialog is extended by a label and a combo box that allows to apply the chosen aggregation to the other trace file shown in the View.
+In comparison mode (see Chapter 6, Comparison of two Trace Files) the dialog is extended by a label and a combo box that allows to apply the chosen aggregation to the other trace file shown in the View.

-Basically using the option "If match found." will try to find a matching function group according to the matching rules explained in Section 6.1.2 and choose it.
+Basically using the option "If match found." will try to find a matching function group according to the matching rules explained in the section called "Mapping of Functions" and choose it.
 This works pretty well for predefined groups.
 If no match is found the aggregation for the other file remains unchanged.